kdrummond528/kdrummond528/README.md

-##

 ## Hey, I'm Karina 👋🏽

-I am currently enrolled in the [Full-Stack Web Development Coding Bootcamp](https://bootcamp.ce.ucf.edu/coding/) at the [University of Central Florida](https://www.ucf.edu/).
+I am a coding bootcamp student 👩🏽‍💻 currently enrolled in the [Full-Stack Web Development](https://github.com/ucf-coding-boot-camp) program at the [University of Central Florida](https://bootcamp.ce.ucf.edu/coding/).

 I am a ⚜️ <b>UCF Knight</b> ⚔️ through-and-through, and have also earned the following degrees from UCF:
 - Bachelor of Science in Psychology in 2020